WheteThunger/VehicleDecayProtection/README.md

 ## Permissions

-Granting the following permissions to a player will cause their **owned** vehicles to not decay at all.
+Granting the following permissions to a player will cause their **owned** vehicles to not decay under any circumstances.
 You can grant permissions by vehicle type, or for all vehicles with a single permission.

 - `vehicledecayprotection.nodecay.allvehicles` (all in one)
 - `vehicledecayprotection.nodecay.hotairballoon`